Time to check out the Top 5 most bizarre statues ever made of Manchester United and Portugal football star Cristiano Ronaldo.

-Santos added: “He only asked for some wrinkles that gave him a certain expression in his face when he’s about to laugh to be changed.”
+Santos added: “He only asked for some wrinkles that gave him a certain expression on his face when he’s about to laugh to be changed.”

-Fortunately, Santos got another chance to make a Ronaldo statue and got it right at the second attempt.
+Fortunately, Santos got another chance to make a Ronaldo statue and got it right on the second attempt.

 Ronaldo, The Iceman

 Less than a year after Santos’ disastrous bust, the Russians tried their own luck at creating a Cristiano Ronaldo statue.

 Except they made this one purely out of ice!

 It was one of four statues that the Russians had built for the Ledovaya Moskva festival in December 2017, ahead of the upcoming World Cup.
 Each sculpture represented one of the competing nations.